investigativedata/.github/profile/README.md

 At the Data and Research Center (DARC), we deliver expert-driven, flexible research and data solutions tailored to your investigative needs.
 Powered by [OpenAleph](https://openaleph.org/), our versatile open-source search tool, we ensure fast, efficient, and precise investigations, giving you the reliability of an in-house team with the flexibility of an on-demand service.

 This (`investigativedata`) is our predecessor Github organization.
-Please switch to the DARC side: [dataresearchcenter](https://github.com/dataresearchcenter).
+Please join us at the DARC side: [github.com/dataresearchcenter](https://github.com/dataresearchcenter).